2022 : Referral links update.

 Opening a Revolut account makes perfect sense.
 It’s an online bank, which means that you won’t find any physical offices, you manage everything yourself from the application on your smartphone: from changing the PIN code to the deactivation of the card, or the change of your address.
-Revolut is free, you just have to pay a small fee (5 pounds or equivalent in your currency) to receive your multi-currency debit card at home, unless you use my referral link to avoid entry fees.
+Revolut is free, you just have to pay a small fee (5 pounds or equivalent in your currency) to receive your multi-currency debit card at home, unless you use my referral link to avoid the fees to receive a card.

 You can convert currencies in advance from the application to ensure your exchange rate (advanced use) or it will be automatically calculated in the country according to the current rate and usage of your card (personally, I find it sufficient).
 The exchange rate is very low and matches the interbank rate (it is therefore a very low rate close to the real one without extra fee).

-Revolut strongly advises its customer to keep an account in a traditional bank in case the card is not accepted, it is a Mastercard so it should not be a problem, but you will probably be happy to have your good old Visa card on hand, just in case.
+Revolut strongly advises its customer to keep an account in a traditional bank in case the card is not accepted, it is a Visa so it should not be a problem, but you will probably be happy to have a backup plan, just in case.

 The mobile application is well made with a breakdown of your expenses by category, an instant notification on your smartphone for each expense (useful for a contactless payment to verify the amount), the possibility of refunding another person instantly or share an expense easily.

 I take the example of trips abroad, but nothing prevents you from using it every day by topping up your card regularly.
 You will be able to see your expenses by category, month after month, and refine your budget.